 On a brisk morning in mid-November our vessel PARU was gently lifted out of the water and placed on her cradle.
 With this momentous event our 2016 boating circle was complete and again the curtain falls on another year on the water.

 As often happens at these key junctures in our lives, we pause and look back while reflecting on the year that has passed.
 It’s a time to take stock and reflect not only our successes, but also how we managed to tackle our challenges.
-We smile and remember the times of comradery and triumph while, in silence, remembering the poignant moments that inevitably happen as part of our role in marine search and rescue.
+We smile and remember the times of triumph while, in silence, remembering the poignant moments that inevitably happen as part of our role in marine search and rescue.

 If you thought our story begins when our vessel is deposited into Frenchman’s Bay then you might be surprised to learn that our season really begins in January when all the planning and off-season preparation is underway.
 In fact there is a significant amount of prep and organization that takes place to ensure both our vessel and our crews are ready to hit the water in early April.
 This includes a review of our 2015 SAR events, formal training through Canadian Coast Guard Auxiliary – Central and Arctic’s Phase 1 and Phase 2 courses for new members, first aid refreshers, abandon ship training in the pool, coxswains training as well as a number of guest speakers including this year a visit from 424 Transport and Rescue Squadron out of Trenton.

 Of course this prep isn’t just limited to training and planning.
 We always have time to give back to the community we love.
 This year we introduced an Easter Egg hunt at Rotary Frenchman’s Bay West Park and from all reports it was a rousing success.
-As part of this vibrant community we always feel a special sense of pride when we can share what we love about the area with not only local residents but with those who may have travelled from outside Durham.
+As part of this vibrant community we always feel a special sense of pride when we can share what we love about the area with not only local residents but with those who may have traveled from outside Durham.
 This includes many events during the season and involves working with local partners such like Ontario Power Generation, Toronto and Region Conservation, and our local communities of Pickering, Ajax and Whitby.
 At some of these events we are able to share our expertise around boating safety while in others it’s just our muscle that’s required to plant trees and participate in Parades.
 Regardless of the event it always gives our members a real sense of pride in not only PARA but also the communities where we live and the organizations we work alongside.

 Season prep isn’t, however, limited to the crews as we also take time to clean up and prep our vessel for the upcoming season.
 This year in addition to some work on our electronics we took the time to give her a little extra TLC with a repaint of her deck.
 After all don’t we all need a little pampering every now and then?

 Now I would be lying if I said the day we put her into the water is not one of the best days of the season.
 It really is a special time as it means all of our planning, training and maintenance can now be put to practical use and we can finally give back the best way we know how.
 This year that date was April 22nd and in 2016 this was a little extra special as we were docking her, for the first time, in our trial location along the East shore spit of Frenchman’s Bay.
-In the offseason we decided this year to try a new location in the hopes that this might improve our response time when reacting to emergency calls from JRCC.
+In the off season we decided this year to try a new location in the hopes that this might improve our response time when reacting to emergency calls from JRCC.
 Time would tell if it would but back in April we were just excited to have her back in the water and ready to go for the season.
 Of course this also meant we had to ensure our new location was ready to house not only our vessel but also our equipment.
 This included the addition of a couple of sea cans for storage and a fence for security.

 April is also the time we hold our annual AGM and in addition to looking after the business end of PARA it’s also a time for us to honour our members and recognize those that, without question, go above and beyond to ensure PARA’s success.
 This includes awards for Rookie of the Year, Above and Beyond and Lifetime Achievement.
 This year there was also a special award from our outgoing Commodore to Rob Anderson, a member who has done more for PARA than probably all of us combined.
 All of our awards are well deserved and it’s by recognizing our fellow members that allows us to establish and strengthen the fabric that is the backbone of PARA.

-By the end of April then we are ready to respond to callouts but that doesn’t mean the community events or training ends.
+By the end of April then we are ready to respond to call outs but that doesn’t mean the community events or training ends.
 This year, as we have for many years, we participated in Paddle the Don, a great event where we were able to provide 1st Aid and communications assistance to the organizing team.
 It was a bit damp and cool this year but that didn’t stop the flow of paddlers, including a few of the four legged kind.

 A real treat this year was when a few of us were able to join our Royal Canadian Marine Search and Rescue colleagues in their annual SAREx.
 While I won’t revisit the whole trip here, I recommend taking a read of this article we posted back in May.